-There are many varieties of eggplant but I like the Chinese eggplant best.
-It is long and slender and has a deep purple color.
+Eggplants come in a variety of shapes, colors, and sizes but my favorite is the Chinese eggplant.
+It is long and slender with a deep purple color.
 The skin is thinner and the flesh more tender as compared to some of the rounder varieties.

-Eggplants are capable of absorbing a large amount of oil when fried.
-To avoid that, Mom would either roast or steam them.
-She would roast them whole, over charcoal fire, peel and cut into bite-sized pieces.
-For steaming, she would peel and cut them into pieces before placing them on the steaming rack.
-Cooked eggplants from both methods are dressed with garlic oil and soy sauce.
-A very simple yet delicious recipe and it has become another family favorite.
+Eggplants are like sponges capable of absorbing a large amount of oil when fried.
+Roasting or steaming them are healthier alternatives.
+My mom roasts them whole over charcoal fire.
+Once roasted, the skin is removed and the flesh cut into bite sized pieces.
+For steaming, she usually peels and cuts them into pieces before placing them on the steaming rack.
+Cooked eggplants from both methods are then dressed with soy sauce and garlic oil.
+Sometimes a little sambal (chili condiment) is added to the mix.

-Place minced garlic, canola oil, and sesame oil in a small microwave proof dish and microwave for 1½ minutes on high.
-Remove, add soy sauce and mirin.
+- Place minced garlic, canola oil, and sesame oil in a small microwave proof dish and microwave for 1½ minutes on high.
+Remove and add soy sauce and mirin.
 Stir to combine.

-Pour oil and sauce mixture over eggplants.
-Garnish with spring onions and optional ingredients (if using).
+- Pour oil and sauce mixture over eggplants.
+Garnish with spring onions and optional toppings (if using).

 - Serve immediately.

 This Steamed Eggplants dish is a favorite of the family.
 I cook it often to go with our regular rice meals.
 It is light, healthy, and delicious.
 Do give it a try.

 NOTE: This post was updated on August 26th, 2013 with new pictures.